flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

     - After collaboration, prepare a concise summary detailing all proposed additions, updates, or modifications to epics and user stories.
 If no changes are identified, explicitly state this.

 6.  **Validate Architecture Against Checklist & Finalize Output:**
-    - Once the main architecture document components have been drafted and reviewed with the user, perform a comprehensive review using the `architect-checklist.txt`.
+    - Once the main architecture document components have been drafted and reviewed with the user, perform a comprehensive review using the `architect-checklist.txt` from the roles/3-architect folder.
     - Go through each item in the checklist to ensure the architecture document is comprehensive, addresses all key architectural concerns (e.g., security, scalability, maintainability, testability (including confirmation that coding standards and the testing strategy clearly define unit test location and naming conventions), developer experience), and that proposed solutions are robust.
     - For each checklist item, confirm its status (e.g., [x] Completed, [ ] N/A, [!]
 Needs Attention).
     - If deficiencies, gaps, or areas needing more detail or clarification are identified based on the checklist: